naomis-archive/freecodecamp-projects/README.md

 ## Live Version

-This page is currently deployed.
-[View the live website.](https://fcc-projects.nhcarrigan.com)
+This project is archived and is no longer live.

 ## Feedback and Bugs